ventus-ag/docs/_docs/quickstarts/create_account.md

         - Zip Code
         - Phone

-{% include alert.html type="info" title="Note" content="It should be noted that Ventus Cloud involves a business system that supports B2B (business-to-business) and B2C (business-to-consumer) commercial communications, transactions and sales administration.
+{% include alert.html type="info" title="Note: " content="It should be noted that Ventus Cloud involves a business system that supports B2B (business-to-business) and B2C (business-to-consumer) commercial communications, transactions and sales administration.
 These two forms of commercial transactions have certain differences in the tax system of different countries.
 However, the registration process in Ventus Cloud differs only in the provision of additional information such as: Name of Company and VAT ID." %}

 All fields that must be filled on this page are marked with an asterisk (as shown below) and if you represet **B2C** form of commercial communications this infornation will be sufficient.
 ![](../../assets/img/create_account/3ac.png)